 Part of what makes mosquitoes so good at getting humans sick, researchers say, is the effectiveness of their bite.
 Scientists have discovered that the mosquito’s mouth, called a proboscis (pronounced pro-BOSS-iss), isn’t just one tiny spear.
 It’s a sophisticated system of thin needles, each of which pierces the skin, finds blood vessels and makes it easy for mosquitoes to suck blood out of them.

-Testing The Effectiveness Of Mosquito Repellents
+Testing The Effectiveness Of Repellents For Mosquitoes

 A 2015 study tested eight commercial mosquito repellents, two fragrances and a vitamin B patch by releasing mosquitoes into a sealed chamber with a treated hand.
 The study found that after four hours, the most effective were products containing DEET, as well as one “natural” DEET-free spray.